ministryofjustice/staff-device-dhcp-server/documentation/high-availability.md

 The instances are linked via a known management communication channel.
 Each servers' communication channel is routed via it's dedicated load balancer meaning that servers can be restarted or replaced while maintaining a consistent control channel address.

 Server instances are provisioned using [AWS Fargate](https://aws.amazon.com/fargate/) to benefit from existing capabilities such as container deployment and health monitoring.
 Scalability is achieved by editing the terraform `aws_ecs_task_definition` (defined in the [infrastructure repository](https://github.com/ministryofjustice/staff-device-dns-dhcp-infrastructure)) then running the deployment pipeline.
-Our experiments indicate that these scaling operations, using Fargate capabilities, are minimal impact.
+Initial experiments indicate that these scaling operations, using Fargate capabilities, are minimal impact.

 ## Discounted Configurations